x-govuk/govuk-eleventy-plugin/docs/markdown-advanced.md

 ## Abbreviations and acronyms

-> The [first time you use an abbreviation or acronym explain it in full](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#abbreviations-and-acronyms) on each page unless it's well known, like UK, DVLA, US, EU, VAT and MP.
+> The [first time you use an abbreviation or acronym explain it in full](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#abbreviations-and-acronyms) on each page unless it’s well known, like UK, DVLA, US, EU, VAT and MP.
 This includes government departments or schemes.
 Then refer to it by initials, and use the syntax below so the full explanation is available as hover text.

 To create an abbreviation, add an asterisk followed by brackets around the abbreviation and a colon, followed by the explanation (`*[UC]: Universal Credit`).

-You don't have to put abbreviations at the end of the document.
+You don’t have to put abbreviations at the end of the document.
 You can put them anywhere except inside other elements like lists, block quotes, and tables.

 ```markdown
 This policy is the responsibility of the DWP.